-Even many small businesses and independent professionals have no idea what a copywriter does or how they can help their business to grow.
+Even some small businesses and independent professionals can get confused as to what a copywriter does or how they can help their business to grow.

 So, it’s no surprise that when these same businesses struggle with their brand voice, website copy or sales message, they’re not sure where to get help.